COSC3020/tsp-local-search-JingtianWang-28/README.md

 If the number of iterations is not limited, the 2opt algorithm will stop when all possible exchanges cannot further reduce the path length.

-For n cities, the worst case number of iterations is O(n!)
+For n cities, the worst case number of iterations is O(n^2)

-At this time, the total time complexity is theta(n*n!)
+At this time, the total time complexity is theta(n^3)

 ###